Sulaf Fawakherji: Continued defense of Assad after his fall

-Even after the downfall of Assad’s government, Fawakherji continued to praise him, referring to him as a "noble man" and "a symbol of Syria's unity."
+Even after the downfall of Assad's government, Fawakherji continued to praise him, referring to him as a "noble man" and "a symbol of Syria's unity."
 In multiple interviews, she denied well-documented atrocities, claiming that "the images broadcast by human rights organizations were fabricated" and accusing the media of distorting the truth to serve foreign agendas.
 Her stance sparked further backlash, particularly in light of newly uncovered evidence of mass graves in Palmyra and Sednaya.

 Various Syrian cultural and civil groups called on her to apologize for her vocal support of the regime, especially regarding crimes against detainees.
 Her response was: "I was never part of a killing machine.
 I supported the state, not the crimes."

 Public backlash

-Following the collapse of Assad’s regime, Fawakherji faced widespread criticism on social media.
+Following the collapse of Assad's regime, Fawakherji faced widespread criticism on social media.
 Many described her as a "symbol of regime-aligned art" and accused her of "whitewashing atrocities."
 Activists launched a campaign titled "No Return for Those Who Justified the Killings," demanding that she be barred from appearing in the media in what they called the "new Syria."
 On April 16, 2025, the Syrian Artists Syndicate issued a decision to expel Fawakherji from the syndicate, explaining in a statement that this was done because of her "insistence on denying the Assad regime's crimes and her disregard for the suffering of the Syrian people."

+Iranian film controversy

+In February 2026, Fawakhrji sparked renewed controversy after announcing her participation in an Iranian film, Land of the Angels, a move that provoked widespread anger among many Syrians because of Iran's political and military role in the Syrian conflict, leading to sharp criticism on social media and in Syrian media outlets.
+Sulaf Fawakherji received the jury's special prize for her role in Land of Angels at 44th Fajr International Film Festival.
+The movie focused on the lives and dreams of children in Gaza amidst the backdrop of war.